Get started on your health and wellness journey

 Book your next health session now!

-Traditional Chinese Medicine (TCM ), is a complete medical system that has diagnosed, treated and prevented illness for over 23 centuries.
-While it can remedy ailments and alter states of mind, TCM can also enhance recuperative power, immunity, and the capacity for pleasure, work and creativity.
+Traditional Chinese Medicine (TCM) is an ancient medical system that first originated in China and has been used to diagnose, treat, and prevent illnesses for more than 2,500 years.
+Aside from providing remedy to ailments and changing states of mind, it can be used to improve recuperative power, immunity from potential illnesses, and the capacity for pleasure, work and creativity.

-The treatments used in Traditional Chinese Medicine aim to adjust and harmonise Yin and Yang - cold and hot, wet and dry, inner and outer, body and mind.
-This is achieved by regulating Qi (energy), moisture and blood, allowing weak organs to be toned, congested channels to open, tightness to soften, excess to be dispersed, agitation to be calmed, heat to be cooled, coldness to be warmed, dryness to be moistened and dampness to be drained.
+Balancing the harmony of Yin and Yang are achieved by regulating and stimulating Qi energy, moisture, and blood.
+This allows the weak organs to be toned, congested channels to open, tightness to be softened, excess to be removed, agitation to be calmed, coldness to be warmed, heat to be cooled, dryness to be moistened, and dampness to be drained.

 A recent report from China has found that Traditional Chinese Medicine (or TCM) may help treat cancer.